Dectes sayi

 Identification

-Distinguished from the congeneric Dectes texanus by two facial characters: the is distinctly more protruding, and the lower lobe of the is smaller, creating the impression of 'tall .' are longhorn with longer than the body. are legless, -like, with small and abdominal that resemble an accordion; full-grown larvae reach 1/2 to 5/8 inch in length.
+Distinguished from the congeneric Dectes texanus by two key facial characters: the is distinctly more protruding, and the lower lobe of the is smaller, creating the impression of 'tall cheeks.' are longhorn beetles with longer than the body.
+Larvae are legless, -like, with small brown and abdominal segments that resemble an accordion; full-grown larvae reach 1/2 to 5/8 inch in length.

 Images